 For discretionary Clients, the Advisor receives and exercises complete discretionary authority to manage Investments as per the Governing Documents of each such Client.
-Some discretionary Clients have placed restrictions or limitations on our discretionary authority as described in such Client's Governing Documents.
+Some discretionary Clients have placed restrictions or limitations on our discretionary authority as described in such Client's Governing Documents and/or in Side Letters.
 All limitations and restrictions placed upon the Advisor's authority with respect to an Investor's Investment must be presented to the Advisor in writing and agreed to by all parties.